wooyek/fakturownia-python/README.rst

     ...     }],
     ... )

 This instance is only partially updated as create returns only subset of data properties, to get all we need to update our instance.

-    This shows payment_url but only if you have payments enabled.
+This shows payment_url but only if you have payments enabled

     >>> invoice.get()
     <fakturownia.endpoints.Invoice object at 0x...>
-    >>> invoice.payment_url # doctest: +ELLIPSIS
+    >>> invoice.payment_url
     '...'

-    We can mark this invoice as paid.
+We can mark this invoice as paid

     >>> invoice.mark_paid()
     <fakturownia.endpoints.Invoice object at 0x...>

 You can chain your calls

     >>> invoice.put(buyer_email='kominek@niepodam.pl').send_by_email()
     <fakturownia.endpoints.Invoice object at 0x...>